-On July 18, 2012, the Parent Company signed with Maybank Philippines, Inc. a five year clean term loan amounting to P300.0 million to be used exclusively for capital expenditure and permanent working capital.
+On July 18, 2012, the Parent Company signed with Maybank Philippines, Inc. a five-year clean term loan amounting to P300.0 million to be used exclusively for capital expenditure and permanent working capital.
 The loan is subject to annual interest rate of 6.0% and is payable in twenty equal quarterly installments.

 In connection with the TLA, all existing and future advances to the Parent Company by its stockholders or related parties are subordinated to the loan.
 The Parent Company agrees that any and all of its obligations relative to the TLA shall be settled first before any of its financial obligations to such shareholders' and related parties' advances are paid.
-The TLA also requires the Parent Company to maintain debt-to-equity ratio of not more than 3:1, current ratio of at least 1:1 and debt coverage ratio of at least 1.5.

 The outstanding balance of the loan as of December 31, 2014 and 2013 amounted to P165.0 million and P225.0 million, respectively.